yamauchi-inochu/demo-ggoer/README.md

 https://yamauchi-inochu.github.io/demo-ggoer/maps/cesium/

 You can choose some maps for learning topography from below table.
-At the moment, 11 map were published.
+At the moment, 11 maps were published.

 |Contents|Memo|
 |---|---|